Board of directors: Membership organizations

 In membership organizations, such as a society made up of members of a certain profession or one advocating a certain cause, a board of directors may have the responsibility of running the organization in between meetings of the membership, especially if the membership meets infrequently, such as only at an annual general meeting.
 The amount of powers and authority delegated to the board depend on the bylaws and rules of the particular organization.
 Some organizations place matters exclusively in the board's control while in others, the general membership retains full power and the board can only make recommendations.

-The setup of a board of directors vary widely across organizations and may include provisions that are applicable to corporations, in which the "shareholders" are the members of the organization.
+The setup of a board of directors varies widely across organizations and may include provisions that are applicable to corporations, in which the "shareholders" are the members of the organization.
 A difference may be that the membership elects the officers of the organization, such as the president and the secretary, and the officers become members of the board in addition to the directors and retain those duties on the board.
 The directors may also be classified as officers in this situation.
 There may also be ex-officio members of the board, or persons who are members due to another position that they hold.
 These ex-officio members have all the same rights as the other board members.

 Members of the board may be removed before their term is complete.
 Details on how they can be removed are usually provided in the bylaws.
 If the bylaws do not contain such details, the section on disciplinary procedures in Robert's Rules of Order may be used.